enzo-project/enzo-e/doc/source/design/design-inference.rst

 object calls ``p_request_data()`` on all elements of the array.
 Each level array element sends a request to the unique block in ``level_base`` that it intersects.
-This request is then forwarded via child blocks to all intersecting leaf Blocks using ``p_request_data()``.
+This request is then forwarded via child blocks to all intersecting leaf blocks using ``p_request_data()``.

-When an intersecting leaf Block is reached, it serializes the required portion of field data and sends it directly to the intersecting inference array.
+When an intersecting leaf block is reached, it serializes the required portion of field data and sends it directly to the intersecting inference array.
 Blocks coarser than ``level_infer`` must interpolate the data, which is done on the receive end; blocks finer than